 I remember googling for ”plastic-free” and ”zero waste” protein bars, but I found none.

-In May 2019, they had a Kickstarter campaign, and they aimed to create 100% home compostable packaging.
+In May 2019, Vivolife had a Kickstarter campaign, with a goal to create 100% home compostable packaging.
 I backed them immediately, and I was super glad when they reached their goal!

 Now, I’ll share with you a recipe for Vegan Protein Bars that are (ALMOST!) zero waste, too!